Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Belgrade to Zemun by Taxi

 The exact distance between Belgrade and Zemun is only 13km.
-That’s why you can walk to Zemun for under two hours, and it means that a taxi may be the most viable option for many.
-Note that, usually, the cab is cheaper by day than by night.
+That’s why you can walk to Zemun in under two hours, and it means that a taxi may be the most viable option for many.
+Note that taxis are usually cheaper during the day than at night.

 Pro local tip: always use official Taxi service